 Do the UEFA Champions League winners qualify for the UEFA Super Cup?

 Yes.
 The UEFA Super Cup is a one-off fixture between the winners of the UEFA Champions League and the UEFA Europa League.
-The Puskás Aréna in Budapest will host the 2020 UEFA Super Cup on 24 September, and Windsor Park in Belfast, Northern Ireland will stage the 2021 edition.
+The Puskás Aréna in Budapest will hold the 2020 UEFA Super Cup on 24 September, and Windsor Park in Belfast, Northern Ireland, will welcome the 2021 edition.

 Where has the UEFA Champions League been held before?

-Since the competition’s rebrand in 1992/93, the final has been played in 14 countries and in 20 different cities.
-Munich has staged three finals, while Saint-Denis, Athens, Rome, London, Milan and Madrid have all held the final twice; the Estádio do Sport Lisboa e Benfica in Lisbon is set to be next on that list, having already hosted the final in 2013/14.
+Since the competition’s rebrand for season 1992/93, the final has been played in 14 countries and in 20 different cities.
+Munich has staged three finals, while Saint-Denis, Athens, Rome, London, Milan and Madrid have all held the final twice; the Estádio do Sport Lisboa e Benfica in Lisbon is set to be next on that list, having already hosted the 2013/14 showpiece.

 1992/93: Olympiastadion, Munich